MUSA-620-Spring-2018/MUSA-620-Week-3/README.md

 ## Assignment (optional)

-Create a county-level election cartogram, with the areas scaled by the number of votes.
+Use [ScapeToad](https://scapetoad.choros.ch/download.php) to create a county-level election cartogram, with the areas scaled by the number of votes.

 Due: 6-Feb-2018 before the start of class (optional)